fellowgeek/ohcrud/README.md

 ## Core Object

-Every class in OhCrud inherits from the Core object, This class is responsible for setting the output type and http headers and performing tasks like logging, errors handling, remote requests, and debug.
+Every class in ohCRUD inherits from the Core object, This class is responsible for setting the output type and http headers and performing tasks like logging, errors handling, remote requests, and debug.

 ### Properties